 When naming your durable power of attorney for finances, “integrity, not financial acumen, is often the most important trait of a potential agent,” according to the American Bar Association.

 3. Durable Power of Attorney for Healthcare

-Also called a healthcare power of attorney, medical power of attorney, or healthcare proxy, the durable power of attorney for healthcare allows you to name a person who can make medical decisions for you based on your instructions if you become incapacitated and unable to make those decisions yourself.
+Also called a healthcare power of attorney, medical power of attorney or healthcare proxy, the durable power of attorney for healthcare allows you to name a person who can make medical decisions for you based on your instructions if you become incapacitated and unable to make those decisions yourself.

-The agent and successor agent you choose as healthcare power of attorney should be able to make life-and-death decisions according to your wishes, not their own.
+The agent and successor agent you choose as a healthcare power of attorney should be able to make life-and-death decisions according to your wishes, not their own.

 4. Advance Health Directive

 An advance health directive expresses your specific wishes for medical treatment if you are incapacitated.
 Having such a directive in place helps ensure that your wishes are followed and also can reduce the strain on family members who otherwise would be making critical decisions without your input.
 The durable power of attorney for healthcare is a form of advance directive.
 So is a living will, which comes into play when you have a terminal illness or are in a state of permanent unconsciousness.